Where Ladin customs and traditions are cherished like nowhere else

 Located 1,324 m (4,343 ft) above sea level, Badia is a quiet village which has retained its rural character.
 Its well-preserved Ladin hamlets make Badia a real gem of agricultural-alpine building tradition.
 Other buildings, such as guest houses and hotels, have also retained the features of the Ladin architecture.

 Nowhere else are the traditions and customs of the Ladin people cherished more than in Badia.
 Its citizens love to introduce tourists to the local customs.
-For this purpose, themed events are organised the whole year around, such as the Leonhardiritt (Leonhardi-ride) or the farmers' sleigh ride.
+For this purpose, themed events are organised the whole year around, such as the Leonhardiritt (Leonhardi-ride).

 If you would like to visit Badia to attend one of these various events or to spend your holidays there, you can choose from a wide variety of accommodation types: Hotel and inns will, besides international dishes, offer you delicious traditional specialities as well.
 If you prefer it more casual, you should go for a guest house, a B&B accomodation or an apartment and if you seek farming ambience, you should try a farm holiday.